Security flaws put virtually all phones, computers at risk

 The first, called Meltdown, affects Intel chips and lets hackers bypass the hardware barrier between applications run by users and the computer's memory, potentially letting hackers read a computer's memory and steal passwords.
 The second, called Spectre, affects chips from Intel, AMD and ARM and lets hackers potentially trick otherwise error-free applications into giving up secret information.

+The researchers said on their website that Intel paid a so-called "bug bounty" to them for disclosing the flaws to Intel but did not state a dollar amount.

-The researchers said Apple Inc and Microsoft Corp had patches ready for users for desktop computers affected by Meltdown.
-Microsoft and Apple did not immediately return requests for comment.
+The researchers said Apple Inc and Microsoft Corp had patches ready for desktop computers affected by Meltdown.
+Microsoft said that a "majority" of its Azure cloud services used by businesses had already been patched and protected and that it is issuing a Windows security update.

+"We have not received any information to indicate that these vulnerabilities had been used to attack our customers,” Microsoft said in a statement.

+Apple did not return requests for comment, and it was unclear whether users of its iOS operating system that powers iPhones and iPads are at risk.

 Daniel Gruss, one of the researchers at Graz University of Technology who discovered Meltdown, called it "probably one of the worst CPU bugs ever found" in an interview with Reuters.